 In short, the answer is no. In fact, by implementing good practices and the right literature management tools to promote collaboration, copyright compliance, and access to scientific content from the very start, emerging companies can save themselves countless lost hours, operational headaches and inefficiencies later.

-The global biotechnology and emerging life sciences market is a growing and dynamic one.
-Specifically, according to Grand View Research’s recent Biotechnology Market Size & Growth Trends Report, 2030, the global biotechnology market size is expected to grow at a compound annual growth rate (CAGR) of 13.9% from 2022 to 2030.
-With new startups entering the market and existing biotechs expected to grow at such a rapid rate, investing in tools early on that not only help employees find, access and manage scientific literature, but can easily scale to meet the growing needs of your company, will be essential.
+The global biotechnology and emerging life sciences market is a dynamic one.
+According to Grand View Research’s recent Biotechnology Market Size & Growth Trends Report, 2030, the global biotechnology market size is expected to grow at a compound annual growth rate (CAGR) of 13.9% from 2022 to 2030.
+With new startups entering the market and existing biotechs expected to grow at such a rate over time, investing in tools early on that not only help employees find, access and manage scientific literature, but can easily scale to meet the growing needs of your company, will be essential.

 And there are many benefits to starting early.

 - Often times, funding is strongest at the onset.
 If there is ever a time when funding is less of a concern in an emerging life science company, it is early on when excitement and support from capital investors is more robust.
 So, when considering what operational tools are needed for different areas of the business (payroll, HR, etc.), don’t forget to consider how research and other teams will access and manage scientific literature, build this into your initial budgets, and invest early.
 As companies grow and learn, and funding starts to dry up, expenses are scrutinized more closely.
 So, making such tools a priority from the onset will help protect the investment later.